Pipatooa/LaTeX-Hotkey-Formatter/readme.md

 Several formatting controls exist, which determine what the formatter will do with any given bit of input.

 ### LaTeX:
+`.t` specifies that a line of text should be interpreted as LaTeX.
+This flag can only be used at the beginning of a line and only has an effect when `latex_by_default` is set to 0.

-`\t` will convert anything following it from LaTeX into a unicode representation.
-This flag can only be used at the beginning of a line.
+`.r` specifies that a line of text should **not** be interpreted as LaTeX.
+This flag can only be used at the beginning of a line and only has an effect when `latex_by_default` is set to 1.

-Any text found between two `$` symbols will also be converted from LaTeX into unicode.
+Any text found between two `$` symbols will be treated as LaTeX, regardless of what `latex_by_default` is set to.
 To include a regular dollar sign, use `\$`.

 ### History:
-`\h` can be used to retrieve a history entry.
+`.h` can be used to retrieve a history entry.
 By default, it will be replaced with the previous entry.
 To retrieve further history `\h[entry_num]` can be used where `entry_num` is the number of entries to look back. `\h[1]` will return the previous entry, `\h[2]` will return the next previous, and so forth.
 This flag can be used anywhere within a section of text.

-`\lh[entries]` can be used to retrieve a list of history entries, where `entries` is the number of previous entries to display.
+`.lh[entries]` can be used to retrieve a list of history entries, where `entries` is the number of previous entries to display.
 This flag can only be used on its own - no other text must be present.

 ### Templates:
-`\s[name]` and `\l[name]` can be used to save and load templates where `name` is the name of the template to be loaded.
+`.s[name]` and `.l[name]` can be used to save and load templates where `name` is the name of the template to be loaded.

 When `\s[name]` is placed at the beginning of the captured string, the rest of the string will be saved as a template.

-`\l[name]` can be present anywhere within a string, and it will be replaced with the saved template with that name.
+`.l[name]` can be present anywhere within a string, and it will be replaced with the saved template with that name.
 If no template with that name, can be found, it will not be replaced.

-Use `\lt` to obtain a list of saved templates and `\d[name]` to delete a template.
+Use `.lt` to obtain a list of saved templates and `.d[name]` to delete a template.
 These flag can only be used on their own.

 ## Requirements:
 Windows: